top of page

 Method:

-• Slowly add and mix in the milk into the bowl, 1 tablespoon.
-You might not need all the milk, or you might need to add an extra tablespoon or two depending on the consistency to make the sticky balls
+• Slowly add and mix in the milk into the bowl, 1 tablespoon at a time.
+You might not need all the milk, or you might need to add an extra tablespoon or two depending on the consistency to make the sticky balls.

-• Once mixture is all combines, roll into balls and let the balls set in the fridge for around 30 minutes.
+• Once the mixture is all combined, roll into balls and let the balls set in the fridge for around 30 minutes.

 Take home message: